leosac/access-control/src/modules/wiegand/Wiegand.md

 As this is an module that provide an authentication source (by reading card ids or PIN code, or both), it shall conforms to [those specifications](@ref auth_specc) regarding message passing.

-There are multiple mode supported by the wiegand module: This mode are known as Auth Source type in the application.
-Each mode may have additional configuration option that can be specified in the `reader` configuration.
+There are multiple mode supported by the wiegand module.
+They allows the module to read from differently configured hardware, and allows you to chose what kind of credentials the module shall generate.

 Configuration Options {#mod_wiegand_user_config}
 ================================================